Quick Answer:

 Best Carbs and Bases for High-Protein Meal Prep

 Carbs are not the enemy of meal prep.
 They help make meals filling, practical, and easier to stick with.
+A 1/2 cup of cooked white rice adds roughly 200 calories and 4 grams of protein: useful fuel without replacing the protein portion.

 Good beginner bases include: